 We’ve included more tips on how to dress warmly, the best area to book your hotel for visiting Christmas markets, best ways to avoid the crowds, and also some basic German phrases to know beforehand.

 Related Guide: Looking for a Berlin Christmas market alternative?
 Why not go for a gluhwein walk with a friend?
-This Berlin Gluhwein To-Go Guide shares 60+ places where you can buy gluhwein in every district and neighbourhood in Berlin.
+This Berlin Gluhwein To-Go Guide shares 60+ places where you can buy gluhwein in every district and neighbourhood.

 Don’t Forget Travel Insurance